 The law in Maryland defines a serious physical injury as being an injury that is so severe that it puts the injured person at substantial risk of death or causes a type of permanent disfigurement or impaired loss of function in a body part.

 If you are currently charged with assault in the first degree, you could be facing a felony conviction which carries a prison sentence of up to 25 years.
 With such serious sentences at stake, it’s always prudent to work with a Baltimore assault attorney who can help you minimize the effects of the charges against you.

 Second Degree Assault

 In Maryland, assault in the second degree is covered by CR 3-203.
 Assault in the second degree is considered to be any type of common law assault that is less severe than the actions associated with assault in the first degree.

 Common law assault is classified as being the threatening or use of a physical action on an individual causing the individual to have reasonable fear of contact that could harm or offend.

 Therefore, it is possible that you can be convicted of assault in the second degree without having touched another person.
-If this has happened to you, do not wait to speak with a Baltimore assault lawyer.
+If this has happened to you, do not wait to speak with legal representation.